 Amber believes everyone is called to serve God and serve others.
 For nearly 10 years, she has served in the local church with children, youth and outreach.
 She also worked as the Graduate Assistant for Church Relations at Campbell University’s Divinity School for four years before joining the Able to Serve team.
 Amber has a Bachelor of Arts in Religion and a Master of Divinity from Campbell University.

 Nick Graduated from the University of North Carolina Greensboro in 2016 with a Bachelors in Sociology with a concentration in Criminal Justice and a minor in Political Science.
 Nick also worked for a company called A Small Miracle, where he received special needs training and worked with clients one-on-one for over a year before joining Able to Serve.
+Nick joined the Able to Serve team in November 2017.

 “People with cognitive/physical disabilities are able to serve.”